-Year Ended June 30, (In thousands, except per share data) 20 17 20 16 2015 Income from continuing operations and diluted earnings per share \$ 24,875 \$ 0.58 \$ 19,742 \$ 0.56 \$ 14,429 \$ 0.44 Amortization of intangible assets 19,680 8,842 7,008 Restructuring and other charges (1) 1,952 1,240 3,175 Impairment of long-lived assets - 231 - Acquisition and financing costs 2,389 4,701 451 Fair value adjustments from purchase accounting (2) 3,679 1,384 - Litigation and settlement expense (income), net 117 (1,925) - Stock-based compensation expense 15,341 9,574 8,640 Impact to income taxes (3) (18,602) (9,975) (6,733) Adjusted income from continuing operations and adjusted earnings per share \$ 49,431 \$ 1.15 \$ 33,814 \$ 0.96 \$ 26,970 \$ 0.82 Diluted weighted-average shares outstanding 43,018 35,097 32,939
+Year Ended June 30, (In thousands, except per share data) 20 18 20 17 20 2016 Income from continuing operations and diluted earnings per share \$ 40,883 \$ 0.86 \$ 24,875 \$ 0.58 \$ 19,742 \$ 0.56 Amortization of intangible assets 26,004 19,680 8,842 Restructuring and other charges (1) 3,159 1,952 1,240 Impairment of long-lived assets 231 Acquisition and financing costs 4,928 2,389 4,701 Fair value adjustments from purchase accounting (2) 1,992 3,679 1,384 Litigation and settlement expense (income), net - 117 (1,925) Stock-based and other non-cash compensation expense 17,615 15,341 9,574 Impact to income taxes (3) (27,269) (18,602) (9,975) Adjusted income from continuing operations and adjusted earnings per share \$ 67,312 \$ 1.42 \$ 49,431 \$ 1.15 \$ 33,814 \$ 0.96 Diluted weighted-average shares outstanding 47,471 43,018 35,097

 (1) Restructuring and other charges are typically related to acquisitions and organizational redesign programs initiated as part of discrete post-acquisition integration activities.
-The Company believes these items are non-routine and may not be indicative of ongoing operating results.
+We believe these items are non-routine and may not be indicative of ongoing operating results.

-(2) Fair value adjustments from purchase accounting for fiscal year 2017 relate to the Carve-Out Business, CES and Delta inventory step-up amortization.
+(2) Fair value adjustments from purchase accounting for fiscal year 2018 relate to Themis, CES and Delta inventory step-up amortization.
+Fair value adjustments from purchase accounting for fiscal year 2018 relate to Themis, CES and Delta inventory step-up amortization.
+Fair value adjustments from purchase accounting for fiscal year 2016 relate to the Carve-Out Business, CES and Delta inventory step-up amortization.
 Fair value adjustments from purchase accounting for fiscal year 2016 relate to the Carve-Out Business inventory step-up amortization.

-(3) Impact to income taxes is calculated by recasting income before income taxes to include the add-backs involved in determining adjusted income and recalculating the income tax provision using this adjusted income from operations before income taxes.
+(3) Impact to income taxes is calculated by recasting income before income taxes to include the add-backs involved in determining adjusted income and recalculating the income tax provision using this adjusted income from continuing operations before income taxes.
 The impact to income taxes includes the impact to the effective tax rate, current tax provision and deferred tax provision.

-Free cash flow, a non-GAAP measure for reporting cash flow, is defined as cash provided by operating activities less capital expenditures.
+Free cash flow, a non-GAAP measure for reporting cash flow, is defined as cash provided by operating activities less capital expenditures for property and equipment, which includes capitalized software development costs.
 We believe free cash flow provides investors with an important perspective on cash available for investments and acquisitions after making capital investments required to support ongoing business operations and long-term value creation.
-We believe that trends in our free cash flow are valuable indicators of our operating performance and liquidity.
+We believe that trends in our free cash flow can be valuable indicators of our operating performance and liquidity.